Level Two - Lesson 19

 As has been discussed throughout our lessons on policy and logistics, one of our primary goals is to ensure that all participants have an enjoyable experience - to that end, all participants, whether they’re someone showing up to their first event or an entrenched member of the community, whether they’re a player, spectator or staff member, are held to the same standards of politeness and respect.

-The MED lays out some specific behaviors that cross the line, and penalties associated with them.
+The CPG lays out some specific behaviors that cross the line, and penalties associated with them.
 There aren’t “remedies” for these infractions, because unlike gameplay disruptions and tournament disruptions, there isn’t a mechanical impact to a game or match, it’s purely social or behavioral.

 Opposite of unsporting conduct is sporting conduct - this includes many things that players do automatically - introducing themselves at the start of the match, saying good luck and good game at the beginning and end of the match, and generally being a positive experience to play against.